BMW

 With the guidance of Iris Koser and Brian Mok

-Electric scooters are an effective alternative to cars — and have been available since 1913.
-I had a hand in researching future mobility (rideshare, micro, transit) and how BMW could engage in sustainable practices through alternative transportation modes.
+First conceived in 1913, electric scooters are a lightweight alternative to cars.
+I had a hand in researching future mobility (rideshare, micro, transit) and identifying how BMW could engage in sustainable practices through car alternatives.

 As research into micromobility and alternate transit modes, I built and tested a set of interfaces to examine how small displays might provide safe, glanceable user interfaces when under everyday road conditions.